 We have adopted a written code of business conduct and ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-The code of business conduct and ethics is available on our website at investor.wayfair.com.
+A copy of the code may be found at the Investor Relations section of our website, located at investor.wayfair.com under the link for "Corporate Governance."
+We intend to make all required disclosures regarding any amendments to, or waivers from, any provisions of the code at the same location of our website.

-The other information required by this item is incorporated by reference from our proxy statement for our 2016 annual meeting of stockholders, which we will file with the Securities and Exchange Commission within 120 days of December 31, 2015.
+The other information required by this item is incorporated by reference from our proxy statement for our 2017 annual meeting of stockholders, which we will file with the Securities and Exchange Commission within 120 days of December 31, 2016.